20 Inventive and cheap DIY bathroom storage ideas

 If you need more slots then join two or more pipes using nuts and bolts.
-Also, you can mount a few plastic pipes at an angle on a wall for a truly unique solution.
+Also, you can mount a few plastic pipes at an angle on a wall for truly unique DIY bathroom storage ideas.

 You might already have a single towel rack on the back of the door.
 By adding another one or two you can store more towels and make your bathroom look tidier!

 #20 Start rollin’